BernardLerring/The-Bunker/README.md

 ## User Focused

+- A feature could be added for users to hit a checkbox under a post to say they have played the course/hole a photo is of.

+- The site could allow users to put the weblink of the course into the post.

-- A form could be added so that users can submit their own recipes in the same format as the site, for future addition to the site with admin approval.
+- A forum could be added for users to discuss all things golf.

-- The site could have further sections for types of cuisine, time taken to cook recipes so users could make a simpler journey round the site to choose what/how they want to cook.

-- Videos could be added to each recipe of the cooking method.

-- Clicking on the "Recipes from time spent travelling and cooking" could link to an "About" section with info about the site oweners.

 ## Developer Focused

-- Automated tests could be written and used to test site functionality.
+- More automated tests could be written and used to test more features of site functionality.

 ### Thanks

-- My wife for being my UX companion for the site and for helping test it for me, as well as providing the artwork.
+- My wife for being my UX companion for the site and for helping test it for me, as well as providing the logo artwork.

-- My mentor Chris for his feedback and encouragement throughout the project.